Phase transition in random tensors with multiple independent spikes: Introduction

 \section{Introduction}

-This work studies the detection and recovery of a low-rank component in a particular random tensor and characterizes the corresponding phase transitions of the possibility of detection and recovery.
+This work studies the detection and recovery of a low-rank component in a particular random tensor and characterizes their corresponding phase transitions.
 In order to motivate this problem, we first discuss a simpler and widely-studied question: When can principal component analysis (PCA) detect and recover low-rank linear structures in noisy data?
 While detection only requires determining the presence or absence of low-rank structure, the task of recovery aims to reveal the concealed low-rank structure.
-The use of PCA is equivalent to applying the eigendecomposition of the sample covariance matrix.

 One common setting for addressing this question assumes data points $y_1, \dots, y_L \in \R^N$ drawn independently from the multivariate normal distribution $\mathcal{N}(0,I+\beta uu^T)$, where $I$ is the $N$-dimensional identity matrix, which generates spherically symmetric Gaussian noise, $u$ is a unit column vector in $\mathbb{R}^N$, which generates a rank-one signal, and $\beta>0$ is the signal-to-noise ratio (SNR).
 Under this model, the observations $y_i$, $i=1, \dots, L$, take the form $y_i = x_i + \epsilon_i$, where $x_i$ is proportional to the signal $u$ with signal-to-noise ratio $\beta$, and $\epsilon_i$ is the Gaussian noise.
 The question is then whether or not it is possible to apply PCA to detect the presence of the signal $u$ when given the data points $y_1, \dots, y_L$ with different choices of the SNR parameter $\beta$.
+The earlier result for this problem traces back to the fundamental work of Johnstone \cite{Johnstone}.